-Growing up on the Dorset coast with a very creative family, Imogen was encouraged to draw, play with clay and make music from an early age.
+Imogen has always lived in Dorset.
 After leaving school she gained a BTEC in Art & Design from Bournemouth & Poole College of Art (now AUB).
 She then went on to study electronics, and had a career as an engineer for over 10 years.
 While working, she found time to play in several bands in the local music scene.
-Through this, she met artist Nic Rawling and helped puppeteer with The Paper Cinema, who have toured their live animation shows internationally since 2004.
+Through this, she met artist Nic Rawling and helped co-found The Paper Cinema, who have toured their live animation shows internationally since 2004.

 Feeling a need for change, in 2007 Imogen took a ‘gap year’ and went traveling.
 The trip included a 9 month journey around Japan, and further 4 months in New Zealand.
 Work exchange not only provided funds, it also gave her a wealth of experiences and opportunity to meet local communities.
 It was hugely inspirational, during this time she came to rediscover her passion for clay while staying with potter Juanita Edelmann at Seaward Pottery in Kaikura, NZ.

 Imogen graduated in 2012 with a BA in Applied Art & Design, where she specialised in glass and ceramics.
 Shortly after this she started teaching pottery at 15 Days in Clay, founded by ceramicist Janna Edwards.

 A couple of years later, Imogen secured space to set up her own studio in a converted barn, and established Moon Studio Ceramics in 2016.
 This enabled her to deliver ceramics classes, including a mobile pop up pottery for events.